nishantjr/masters-thesis/thesis.md

 argument and result sorts in $S$.
 For example, a vector space would have sorts `Vector` and `Scalar`.

-Furthur, by adding a partial order $<$ on the sort symbols, we get the more expressive order-sorted equational logic.
+Further, by adding a partial order $<$ on the sort symbols, we get the more expressive order-sorted equational logic.
 If $s_i < s_j$ we say that $s_i$ is a subsort of $s_j$.
 For example, we could have `Integer < Rational < Real`.